Centropyge tibicen: Habitat and biology

 Centropyge tibicen is found at depths between 4 and 35 m.
 It is an uncommon species of areas where there is a mixture of coral and rubble on both lagoon and seaward reefs.
 It is herbivorous and algae dominates its diet.
 It lives in harems of 3-7 fishes.
 This species is able to change sex from female to male, when there is no male in a harem, one of the females changes sex.

 Systematics

 Centropyge tibicen was first formally described as Holocanthus tibicen in 1831 by the French anatomist Georges Cuvier (1769-1832).
-The specific name tibicen means “trumpeter”, this is thought to be alluding to the name given to this species by the Dutch naturalist François Valentijn (1666-1727) in 1726, Japonfche Trompetter.
-When Johann Jakob Kaup described the genus Centropyge in 1860 he named Cuvier’s H. tibicen as the type species.
+The specific name tibicen means "trumpeter", this is thought to be alluding to the name given to this species by the Dutch naturalist François Valentijn (1666-1727) in 1726, Japonfche Trompetter.
+When Johann Jakob Kaup described the genus Centropyge in 1860 he named Cuvier's H. tibicen as the type species.
 As the type species it is placed in the subgenus Centropyge.

 Utilisation

-Centropyge tibicen is frequently found in the aquarium trade.
+Centropyge tibicen is frequently found in the aquarium trade, but does not tolerate Ionic copper medications very well.
+It is recommended to use Ionic copper treatments only, or rather, a less harsh procedure such as the Hybrid Tank Transfer method.